-- To deliver formal presentations - To maintain a conversation in any situation - To use intonation, lexis and linguistic structures to show finer shades of meaning - To control a wide range of conversation strategies at a high level - To use appropriate vocabulary in any context
+Academic notetaking Academic summaries Film or book critiques Spoken expression To deliver formal presentations To maintain a conversation in any situation To use intonation, lexis and linguistic structures to show finer shades of meaning

-CB1: Students have demonstrated having knowledge and understanding in an area of study that starts from general secondary education, but which is usually at an advanced level supported by advanced textbooks, and also includes some knowledge coming from the vanguard of the field of study.

-CB4: Students are able to transmit information, ideas, problems and solutions to a specialized and non-specialized public.
+2.1 Basic Competences CB1: Students have demonstrated having knowledge an understanding in an area of study that starts from general secondary education, but which is usually at an advanced level supported by advanced textbooks, and also includes som knowledge coming from the vanguard of the field of study.
+CB4: Students are able to transmit information, ideas, problem and solutions to a specialized and non-specialized public.

-CG2: Be able to innovate by developing an open attitude towards change and being willing to re-evaluate old mental models that limit thinking.

-G1: Develop skills for searching for, processing and analysing information from a range of sources so as to apply them to problem solving.
+2.2 General Competences CG2: Be able to innovate by developing an open attitude towards change and being willing to re-evaluate old menta models that limit thinking.
+Logistics and Maritime Business G1: Develop skills for searching for, processing and analysing information from a range of sources so as to apply them to problem solving.
 G2: To be autonomous in the area of personal planning, the selection of appropriate resources and to have the maturity to assume decision-making responsibilities.

-CT5: Develop tasks applying the acquired knowledge with flexibility and creativity and adapting it to new contexts and situations.
+2.3 Transverse Competences CT5: Develop tasks applying the acquired knowledge with flexibility and creativity and adapting it to new contexts and situations.

-CE16: Express oneself appropriately in written and spoken form in at least a third foreign Language.

-CE20: Express oneself appropriately in written and spoken form in at least a third foreign Language.

-CE12: Apply the English Language in different cultural environments of business negotiation.
+2.4 Specific Business Administration Competences CE16: Express oneself appropriately in written and spoken form in at least a third foreign Language.
+Leisure and Tourism Management CE20: Express oneself appropriately in written and spoken form in at least a third foreign Language.
+Marketing and Digital Communities CE12: Apply the English Language in different cultural environments of business negotiation.

-E.2.
+Logistics and Maritime Business E.2.
 To demonstrate the capacity to communicate fluidly in Spanish, Catalan and English, in both written and spoken form, in the area of logistics and maritime business.